a1b10/cl-xlsx/README.md

 Dependencies
 ------------

-[cxml](https://github.com/sharplispers/cxml) is used for SAX-parsing using streams, while [zip](https://github.com/mcna/zip) and [babel](https://github.com/cl-babel/babel) are used for handling binary streams.
+[cxml](https://github.com/sharplispers/cxml) is used for SAX parsing using streams, while [zip](https://github.com/mcna/zip) and [babel](https://github.com/cl-babel/babel) are used for handling binary streams.